 WooCommerce is a powerful, extendable eCommerce plugin that helps you sell anything.
 Beautifully.

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t even need to leave your web browser.
-To do an automatic install of WooCommerce, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+To do an automatic install of WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.